bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 => [[1, 2, 3], [2.99, 3.88, 4.77], ["shoe", "banana", "the pope"]]
 ```

+--

 Notice the square brackets on the outside of `my_arrays`.
 This denotes that my_arrays is an array.
 And then notice the square brackets around each array inside the greater array.
 This is called a *nested array*.

+---

+for: alexa readme slides

+layout: true

 # Class Exercise: Array Party Exchange

+---

+for: alexa readme slides

+---

+for: alexa readme slides

 ### Step #1: Create Your Array Of Items

+--

 Create an array of things you like.
 Include at least five items.

+--

 For example, if you like ice cream, you could create the following array:

+--

 ```ruby
 flavours = ['Chocolate', 'Strawberry', 'Vanilla', 'Rocky Road', 'Green Tea']
 ```

+---

+for: alexa readme slides

 ### Step #2: Exchange Items With Classmate

+--

 Find a classmate and exchange items in your arrays.

+--

 When you give your classmate an item, ensure you remove that item from your array, and add the item your classmate is giving to you.
 Use the shovel operator `<<` to add your new item and either `pop`, `shift`, `delete`, or `delete_at` to remove an item.

+--

 Exchange a few times so that you end up with an array that's quite different from your original array.

+---

+for: alexa readme slides

 ### Step #3: Change The Value Of An Item

+--

 Change the value of one of your items to something else by using an equals `=` assignment operator.

+---

+for: alexa readme slides

 ### Step #4: Do Things With Your Array

+--

 Once you have items in an array, there's tons of functionality available.
 Try these out:

+--

 ```ruby
 your_array.sort